 The Residence must maintain a staff correspondence log for each 24 hour period that communicates information necessary to maintain the continuity of care for all Residents.
 The correspondence log must be maintained for no less than 90 days.

 12.06:Staffing Requirements

+No person working in an Assisted Living Residence shall have been convicted of a felony related to the theft or illegal sale of a controlled substance.

 Qualifications for the Manager.
-The Manager of an Assisted Living Residence shall be at least 21 years of age and must have demonstrated experience in administration, and demonstrated supervisory and management skills.
+The Manager of an Assisted Living Residence shall be at least 21 years of age and must have demonstrated experience in administration, supervision, and management skills.
 The Manager must also have a Bachelor’s degree or equivalent experience in human services management, housing management or nursing home management.
 The Manager must be of good moral character, and must never have been convicted of a felony.

 Qualifications for the Service Coordinator.
 The Service Coordinator of an Assisted Living Residence must have a minimum of two years’ experience working with elders or persons with disabilities.
 The Service Coordinator shall be qualified by experience and training to develop, maintain and implement or arrange for the implementation of individualized service plans.
 The Service Coordinator must also have a Bachelor’s degree or equivalent experience, and knowledge of aging and disability issues.

 General Staffing Requirements.
 All staff shall possess appropriate qualifications to perform the job functions assigned to them.
-No person working in a Residence shall have ever been found in violation of any local, state or federal statute, regulation, ordinance, or other law reasonably related to the safety and well-being of a Resident or patient at an Assisted Living Residence or health care facility.
+No person working in a Residence shall have been determined by an administrative board or court to have violated any local, state or federal statute, regulation, ordinance, or other law reasonably related to the safety and well-being of a Resident at an Assisted Living Residence or patient at a health care facility.

 Staffing Levels.